Her Campus Logo Her Campus Logo

 Gettysburg '27

-Ainsley is a new member of the Gettysburg College Her Campus chapter, and is a staff writer.
-She hopes to write about lifestyle, college tips, music recommendations, and life at Gettysburg.
-Ainsley is a first-year at Gettysburg College and is currently an undeclared major.
-She has interest in an English with Writing Concentration or Psychology major, and also plans on pursuing a music minor in piano performance.
+Ainsley is a member returning for her second year in the Gettysburg College Her Campus chapter, and is a staff writer.
+She primarily writes about lifestyle, college tips, music recommendations, and life at Gettysburg!
+Ainsley is a sophomore at Gettysburg College and is a double major in English with a Writing Concentration and Music with a primary in piano.
 She is a Lincoln Scholar, and has enjoyed getting involved in other clubs on campus, including publishing articles for "The Gettysburgian."
-In her free time, Ainsley loves to read, write, play piano, spend time with her family and friends, and be outside.
+She is also a User Services Assistant at Musselman Library, a Writing Intern with the Communications & Marketing Department, the Secretary of Sigma Alpha Iota Epsilon Beta chapter, and a contributor to "The Mercury," the college literary magazine.
+In her free time, Ainsley loves to read, write, play piano, do art projects, spend time with her family and friends, and be outside.
 She loves everything about music, a good conversation about a book or movie, and her two cats, Freya and Fen.